Kunisada: Reception and legacy

 Kunisada had a five-decade prominent career, during which his work was always phenomenally popular and sold in the thousands, letting him become the all-time bestselling designer of Japanese woodblock prints.
 A well-known anecdote recorded in Biographies of the Utagawa School Artists by Iijima Kyoshin, written beginning of the 1890s, relates that the young Kuniyoshi, having languished for years as an artist, once observed Kunisada, ten years older and already an enormously popular artist, dressed in rich clothes and heartily enjoying himself with a beautiful geisha along the roads in Edo.
 Spurred by envy, Kuniyoshi vowed to renew devotion to his art and later achieved the success he craved.

-Kunisada was so famous that, in order to help his friend Hiroshige promote the first edition of the Tokaido, he designed an own serie of The fifty-three stations of the Tokaido, adding one of his popular beauties in the foreground of each of Hiroshige's landscapes.
+Kunisada was so famous that, in order to help his friend Hiroshige promote the first edition of the Tokaido, he designed his own series of The fifty-three stations of the Tokaido, adding a half-length figure to the foreground of each of Hiroshige's landscapes.

-Early 20th-century critics have been reluctant to declare merit in his work, particularly the one of the later period.
+Early 20th-century critics have been reluctant to declare merit in his work, particularly of the later period.
 An example of the contempt early Western critics subjected Kunisada's work to:

 It is only with the 1990s that Kunisada's work re-gained widespread appreciation.
 Nowadays, Kunisada is again well-regarded as one of the main masters of the ukiyo-e art: